coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 ### Creating a base task with Sentry built-in

-Like mentioned previously, as more and more teams quickly started adopting Prefect at Coveo, we strongly felt as a team was that it was important to provide some basic capabilities and initializations for the internal developers to make sure their ramp-up and adoption of the tool was as easy as possible, making them focus on the feature they had to develop rather than the plumbing around it.
+Like mentioned previously, as more and more teams quickly started adopting Prefect at Coveo, we strongly felt as a team that it is important to provide some basic capabilities and initializations for the internal developers to make sure their ramp-up and adoption of the tool was as easy as possible, making them focus on the feature they have to develop rather than the plumbing around it.

-To achieve that, we came up with the idea of creating a base [task](https://docs.prefect.io/core/concepts/tasks.html) that would take care of all the common initialization that is required by pretty much every Prefect [flows](https://docs.prefect.io/core/concepts/flows.html).
+To achieve that, we came up with the idea of creating a base [task](https://docs.prefect.io/core/concepts/tasks.html) that would take care of all the common initializations that is required by pretty much every Prefect [Flow](https://docs.prefect.io/core/concepts/flows.html).
 One of these common initializations is Sentry.

 Creating this kind of task can be achieved simply like this.